EVO — Evotec SE

 2. Strategic Updates and Business Highlights

-- New Strategy: Introduced a strategy focusing on scientific leadership, operational excellence, better monetization of JEB, and capturing pipeline value.
+- New Strategy: Launched a strategy focusing on scientific leadership, operational excellence, and better monetization of Just-Evotec Biologics.

 - Cost Savings: Achieved over EUR 60 million in annualized cost savings and reduced capital expenditure by approximately 60%.

-- Key Partnerships: Continued progress in collaborations with Bristol Myers Squibb (BMS) in oncology and neurodegeneration, leading to significant milestone payments.
+- Partnerships: Significant advancements in collaborations with Bristol Myers Squibb (BMS) and Sandoz, including milestone payments and the initiation of clinical studies.

 3. Forward Guidance and Outlook

-- 2026 Revenue Guidance: Projected group revenues of EUR 700 million to EUR 780 million; adjusted EBITDA expected to range from EUR 0 million to EUR 40 million.
+- 2026 Revenue Guidance: Expected group revenues of EUR 700 million to EUR 780 million; adjusted EBITDA projected to be EUR 0 million to EUR 40 million.

-- Market Recovery: Anticipated improvement in the second half of 2026, driven by strategic partnerships and a recovery in the early-stage drug discovery market.
+- Market Recovery: Anticipated recovery in the second half of 2026, driven by strategic partnerships and improved market conditions.

-- D&PD Segment: Expected low single-digit growth in the second half of 2026, with a focus on strategic technology-driven partnerships.
+- D&PD Segment: Expected low single-digit revenue growth in the second half of 2026, with a focus on strategic deals.

 4. Bad News, Challenges, or Points of Concern